leonardo-couto/lambda-ec2-timer-switch/README.md

   Repeat all the steps above to create a new Lambda function for your stopper.zip file.

 ### Append an event source

+  Open your Lambda function (`ec2-starter`) at https://console.aws.amazon.com/lambda/.

+  Choose the Event sources tab.

+  Click to Add event source.

+  Choose CloudWatch Events - Schedule for Event source type.

+  Choose Rule name and description.

+  Use a cron expression for the Schedule expression, e.g., `cron(0 10 ? * MON-FRI *)` to start your machine every week day at 10am (UTC).

+  Pick the enable now radio button and Submit.

+  Repeat the above steps for the `ec2-stopper` function, and choose a shutdown time.